pfcarp/resume_typst/PatrickCV.typ

 )

 = Research Positions
-#entry("Spring 2022 - ongoing", link("https://cpslab.bu.edu/")[Cyber Physical Systems Lab], "Masters Student Researcher", "Boston, MA, USA", (
+#entry("Spring 2022 - Summer 2025", link("https://cpslab.bu.edu/")[Cyber Physical Systems Lab], "Masters Student Researcher", "Boston, MA, USA", (
-"Researching and implementing methods for allowing AXI over Ethernet", "Integration of hardware infrastructure to evaluate and measure phases in an executing program", "Assembling and maintaining servers (e.g. MegaMind and Proxmox Cluster) for CPS Lab use to facilitate research and collaboration and ease the access to development boards and related software", "Participating in pseudo-Technical Program Committee (TPC) meetings with Lead P.I. to review papers.", "Volunteering to assist or lead students enrolled in directed studies inside of CPS lab."
+"Researched and implemented methods for allowing AXI over Ethernet on the Xilinx Zynq Ultrascale+ platform", "Assisted in research to integrate Coresight infrastructure for profiling execution phases in a program", "Assembled and maintained servers (e.g. Ubuntu 24.04 and Proxmox Cluster) to consolidate Xilinx platforms and hardware for facilitated research and collaboration  efforts within the lab", "Participated in pseudo-Technical Program Committee (TPC) meetings with Lead P.I. to review papers for high tier systems conferences", "Volunteered to assist or lead students enrolled in directed studies inside of CPS lab."
 ))
 #entry("Summer 2019", link("https://www.holycross.edu/academics/research/student-research/summer-research")[College of the Holy Cross],
-  "Research Assistant", "Worcester, MA, USA", ( "Gathered and assembled subsystems of the Beam Profile Monitor (BPM) system", "Verified electrical tolerances and timings each components of the BPM systems", "Debugged the BPM system through a gamut experiments which were logged and relayed to the Lead P.I.", "Arranged presentations and discussions weekly on the experiment findings with a different research group" ))
+  "Research Assistant", "Worcester, MA, USA", ( "Gathered and assembled subsystems of the Beam Profile Monitor (BPM) system", "Verified electrical tolerances and timings each subsystems", "Debugged the BPM system through a gamut of experiments using LabVIEW, oscilliscopes, and multimeters which were logged and relayed to the Lead P.I.", "Arranged presentations and discussions weekly on the experiment findings with a different research group" ))